sykhalil/Public-Health-Disease-Surveillance-Architecture-Development-Project/README.md

 ## Step 1: Data Aggregation

+after -json files for patients from 4 hospitals were generated using synthea,

 Patient files from all hospitals were processed using Python scripts to extract structured healthcare data.

 Generated outputs included: